mnshimiyimana/Let-sGO/README.md

 	- run "npm install" using cmd

-	- once the node modules are installed, ensure the configurations in "src/config.json" file is valid.

-	- then execute the command, "npm start"
+	- then execute the command, "npm run start"

 	- Then you are ready to use the admin panel. (localhost:3002)

-1) Running the back-end (services)
+3) Running the back-end (services)

 	- go inside services folder

 	- run "npm install" using cmd

-	- after installing node modules, edit the "config.json" file if your configurations are different.

-	  (eg: if you have the database in seperate server, change the database config in the config.json file) more details available in the report.

-	- then execute the command, "npm start"
+	- then execute the command, "npm run start"

 	- then the back-end services will be started in port 3001

+P.S: For everything to run make sure the backend is running first